-Guitar Tutor will show the chords that are playing on the virtual guitar fretboard, in your choice of a Jazz, Pop, or Folk perspective.
+The [Tutor] button runs the Guitar Tutor, which will show the chords that are playing on the virtual guitar fretboard, in your choice of a Jazz, Pop, or Folk perspective.

-The position button toggles between the 2 popular positions displayed with note names.
+The [POS] button toggles between the two popular positions displayed with note names.

-CH Sol...
-This generates a guitar chord solo based on the existing Melody track using correct guitar fret positions.
+The [Chord Solo] button generates a guitar chord solo based on the existing Melody track using correct guitar fret positions.